vifani/personal-site/content/posts/keep-your-secrets-secret-user-secrets-part-1-developer-environment/index.md

 Ok, I admit that it may seem complicated, but in reality we are only doing two steps: adding a NuGet package to our project and updating the web.config file.
 You don't have to change anything in your code because the configuration builders system will automatically initialize the **System.Configuration.ConfigurationManager** static class (commonly used in .NET Framework projects) retrieving settings from both the standard web.config file and the additional **secrets.xml** file.

 ## Conclusion
-In this first article of the series **Keep Your Secrets Secret**, we have seen together our we can move secrets from appsettings.json and web.config files to different files located on the developer machine, in a folder that will ensure that they will not be pushed on your code repository.
+In this first article of the series **Keep Your Secrets Secret**, we have seen together how we can move secrets from appsettings.json and web.config files to different files located on the developer machine, but in a folder that will not be pushed on your code repository.

 The main advantages of this approach are that is quick and easy to implement (it requires zero code changes in most .NET projects) and is well-supported by Visual Studio.
-There are some disadvantages by the way: cannot be used in production, cannot be used for certificates (only for text-based secrets such as connection strings, passwords, client secrets) and requires that all developers in the team have a local copy of all secrets.
+There are some disadvantages by the way: cannot be used in production, cannot be used for certificates (only for text-based secrets such as connection strings, passwords, client secrets) and require that all developers in the team have a local copy of all secrets.